 - A hearing with the Board of Health and/or Licensing Board of the town of Weymouth. - 12 months out of any school sports and/or any school related activity in which the student is involved.
-This will include any practices that may be required. - Smoking cessation program will be offered. - Mandatory parent meeting with Principal/Dean/Housemaster. - 3 days of Independent Work Station. - Police/Court referral.
+This will include any practices that may be required.
+Students will be prohibited from attending a club or activity for one month of meetings or practices from the date of the incident. - Smoking cessation DART program will be offered by the Weymouth Police Department. - Mandatory parent meeting with Principal/Dean/Housemaster. - 3 days of Independent Work Station.
+A Discipline Hearing will be held with possible out of school suspension - Police/Court referral. - Student Athletes will be disciplined according to MIAA guidelines the ability to perform this function.
+It will also be understood that in doing so, the School Committee will not be setting any precedent and that this will be looked at on a case by ease basis.